Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 The `fdisk -l` command also allows you to identify your partition type.
 This is an important information when it comes to rebuilding your RAID in case of a disk failure.

 For **GPT** partitions, line 6 will display: `Disklabel type: gpt`.
+This information can only been seen when the server is in normal mode.

 Still going by the results of `fdisk -l`, we can see that `/dev/md2` consists of 1022 MiB and `/dev/md3` contains 474.81 GiB.
 If we were to run the `mount` command we can also find out the layout of the disk.